BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/UserManual/Filters/SyntheticBuildingFilters/InsertPrecipitatePhases.md

 Synthetic Builder Filters (Packing)

 ## Description ##
-If precipitate phases have been included in the _Statistics_ file used by the _Initialize Synthetic Volume_ Filter, _**Cells**_ are assigned based on the volume fraction of the precipitate phase.
- Periodic Boundary conditions are selected by the user to be active or inactive.
+If there are precipitate phases in the Statistics file, then this filter will place precipitate **Fields** with the sizes, shapes, physical orientations and locations corresponding to the goal statistics.
+The user can specify if they want *periodic boundary conditions* and whether they would like to write out the goal attributes of the generated **Fields**.

 ## Parameters ##
 | Name | Type |
 |------|------|
 | Periodic Boundary | Boolean (On or Off) |